rolandjansky/athena/Generators/PowhegControl/doc/powheg_for_atlas.md

 TODO update PowhegIntegrationGridGenerator reference above!

-## Event weights: Born-level suppression and negatives weights
+## Event weights: Born-level suppression and negative weights

 Despite the name, POWHEG does generate negative weight events.
 The default in ATLAS before `PowhegControl-00-02-09` was to reject these,